-The old saying that the best camera you have is the one you always carry with you is more true today than ever.
-Almost everyone packing a modern smartphone has a fantastic camera at hand that can shoot publishable photos and videos in a snap.
-The best smartphone cameras are aided only by the vast abundance of great photo apps available on the Android platform.
+The old saying that the best camera you have is the one you always carry with you is more relevant today than ever.
+Almost everyone packing a modern smartphone has a fantastic camera on hand that can shoot publishable photos and videos in a snap.
+The best smartphone cameras are aided by the vast abundance of great photo apps available on the Android platform.

-That may come as a surprise for some, as the iPhone has traditionally reigned supreme for its photographic prowess and excellent apps.
-But in recent years, Android apps have substantially caught up, offering many of the same advanced tools and features for shooting and editing photos and videos.
+That may come as a surprise for many, as the iPhone has traditionally reigned supreme for its photographic prowess and excellent apps.
+But in recent years, Android apps have caught up in a big way, offering many of the same advanced tools and features for shooting and editing photos and videos.
 Today, as you navigate the vast abundance of photo apps on the Google Play Store, we guide you toward the best ones for your Android phone.

 VSCO bills itself as a social media-themed camera app, but eschews the pressure of likes and comments.
 It concentrates on providing photographers a great outlet to share and inspire.
 The app boasts a unique processing technology that promises dazzling, film-like results.
 With a wide range of presets and photo-altering tools, anybody can turn mundane landscape shots into stunning images.
 When editing photos, even in raw format, a simple tap of the phone’s screen changes the viewer’s perspective between the original shot and the edited final product, for easy comparisons.
-After editing, users have the option to share photos across a number of popular social media sites such as Twitter, Facebook, Instagram, and VSCO Journal.
+After editing, users can share photos across several popular social media sites such as Twitter, Facebook, Instagram, and VSCO Journal.
 This photo app has captured the imagination of a set group of users — who call themselves VSCO Girls — in a spontaneous movement of young women with a particular style and identity that the company has no part in.
 The basic app is free with subscriptions available for add-ons and extras.

 Open Camera (free)

-Use Open Camera alongside or in place of your default camera app.
+Use the ad-supported Open Camera alongside or in place of your default camera app.
 With multiple focus modes, color effects, white balance, and exposure compensation, Open Camera handles the most important aspects of your composition.
 The overlay grid can aid in balancing photo dimensions, allowing you to channel your inner Ansel Adams when implementing the rule of thirds.
 Snap photos either by touch or remotely via voice commands.
 Just say “cheese” and you’ll have a hands-free selfie in no time.
-New versions of the app include aperture control on supported devices, flash for manual ISO and exposure, additional custom video profiles, and some interface tweaks.
+You get aperture control on supported devices, flash for manual ISO and exposure, additional custom video profiles, and some interface tweaks.
 New versions support Android 10 and 11.

 Autodesk’s Pixlr photo editor keeps its interface clean and clear of intrusive ads or clickbait.
 Instead, you get a seamless editing experience that helps you focus solely on what matters most — the photos.
 Pixlr touts hundreds of effects, stickers, frames, powerful editing tools, and several collage options that support absolute creative freedom.
 The app even provides a Favorites button to create presets and save them easily in the app’s settings.
 You can also share photos to social media, Messenger, and other apps directly from the Pixlr app.